Spinal Cord Stimulator Trial

 FAQ

-What is the purpose of the spinal cord stimulator trial?
+What is a spinal cord stimulator trial?

 Is the trial procedure painful?